Remy Siemsen: Sydney FC

-California Storm (2018)
+California Storm

 In April 2018, Siemsen joined Women's Premier Soccer League (WPSL) side California Storm on a short-term contract.
 In her first game as a Storm player, she scored a brace in a 3–2 loss to Fresno FC.
 She was named WPSL West Region Player of the Week in Week 3 after tallying two goals and one assist on the road against Primero de Mayo.
 On 23 June, she scored a hat-trick in a 4–1 victory against the MVLA Wolves.
 She finished the season with 9 goals and 5 assists in 8 appearances.

-Western Sydney Wanderers (2018–2019)
+Western Sydney Wanderers

 In September 2018, Siemsen signed with Western Sydney Wanderers.

-Sydney FC (2019–2022)
+Sydney FC

 In the 2019 off-season, Siemsen returned to Sydney FC.
 She marked he return during the first match of the 2019–20 season by scoring a brace in a 3–0 victory over Melbourne Victory.
 Following that performance and her performance in Sydney FC's 1–0 victory over Adelaide United the following week, she was named the Player of the Month for November.
 Siemsen scored seven goals during the season and won the W-League Golden Boot in a four-way tie with foreign players Morgan Andrews, Natasha Dowie, and Kristen Hamilton.
 In August 2020, Siemsen re-signed with Sydney FC ahead of the 2020–21 W-League season.
 Over the season, Siemsen scored another seven goals, winning Sydney FC's Golden Boot for the third time, and in August 2021 re-signed with the club for the 2021–22 A-League Women season.

-AIK (2022)
+AIK

 In March 2022, Siemsen joined a European club for the first time, signing with Swedish club AIK.

-Sydney FC (2022)
+Sydney FC

 In November 2022, after the 2022–23 A-League Women had already started, Siemsen returned to Sydney FC following the conclusion of the 2022 Damallsvenskan.
 Over the course of a month, Siemsen scored two goals in four months, after which she transferred to a European club on a domestic record transfer fee.

-Leicester City (2023–)
+Leicester City

 A couple of weeks after Sydney FC announced her departure, it was revealed that Siemsen had signed with English Women's Super League club Leicester City.